96boards/Sensor_Mezzanine_Getting_Started/README.md

 ## Step 2: Write the Code

-Save the following code as test_touch_relay.cpp:
+Save the following code also available in this repo as `./touch_switch/touch_switch.cpp`:

 ```shell
 #include <signal.h>